 - CALVES – Standing Calf Raises (3 sets 15 – 20 reps)

-Option: If you are doing this cycle more than once, feel free to swap the order of main muscle groups in each workout to ensure they get enough attention.
+1 – Re order Muscle Groups: Feel free to swap the order of main muscle groups in each workout to ensure they get enough attention.
 For example on your second push day, start with the shoulder press exercise before doing chest, and then alternate shoulders and chest before doing abs.